hermannsblum/fishyscapes/dataset.md

 show_sidebar: false
 hide_footer: false
 ---
-While most of the datasets remain on the evaluation servers to test methods for truely unknown objects, the FS Lost & Found validation set is publicly available as part of the BDL-Benchmarks framework.
-BDL Benchmarks is an open-source framework that aims to bridge the gap between the design of deep probabilistic machine learning models and their application to real-world problems, hosted on [GitHub](https://github.com/OATML/bdl-benchmarks).
+While most of the datasets remain on the evaluation servers to test methods for truely unknown objects, the FS Lost & Found validation set is publicly available.

+<a class="button is-primary" target="_blank" href="http://robotics.ethz.ch/~asl-datasets/Fishyscapes/fishyscapes_lostandfound.zip">download FS Lost & Found validation set</a>

+Below we document code that integrates the dataset with TFDS and BDL-Benchmark.
+This will also allow to download a small validation set of FS Static.
+We can not provide a zip download for FS Static since we are not allowed to host the Cityscapes data.
+Our code automatically generates the dataset from Cityscapes.

 ```
 pip install git+https://github.com/hermannsblum/bdl-benchmark.git